clusterio/clusterio/README.md

 **Warning**: These instructions are for the unstable master version and is not recommended for use, see [the 1.2.x branch][1.2.x] for how to install the stable version.

-Clusterio runs on Node.js v12 and up, and v10.16.0+.
+Clusterio runs on Node.js v12 and up.
 Node.js itself is not supported on EOL Ubuntu releases so make sure you're on a recent release of Ubuntu.

 Master and all slaves: